 Method 2.
 Set to Show Hidden Partition

-If you manually set to hide a partition, it won't show up in Windows File Explorer.
-But if you check in the Disk Management, you'll find a volume with no drive letter.
+If you manually set it to hide a partition, it won't show up in Windows File Explorer.
+But if you check in Disk Management, you'll find a volume with no drive letter.

 So the way to show a hidden partition becomes easy.
 All you need is to set a new drive letter to your hidden partition in Disk Management.
 Here are the steps: